Debraheem/pyfortmesa/README.md

 python -m pip install .
 ```

-This installs the Python package, the `pyfortmesa.mesa` API, and the runtime
-Python dependency `numpy`.
-It does not build the compiled MESA extension
+This installs the Python files and `numpy`.
+It does not compile or include the
-modules.
-This is enough for imports and Python-only use.
-Use the
-development install below for docs and repository tests.
+MESA wrapper extension modules, so it is not enough for real MESA eos/kap calls.

 A quick import check is: